-If you file income tax returns, your chances of going to prison are 8 times higher than if you do nothing!!!
+If you file income tax returns, your chances of going to prison are 10 times higher than if you do nothing!

-- Do you want to increase your odds of going to prison by 8 times?!!
-Then go ahead and file the 1040 or other Income Tax Confession Forms (returns) (See this page)…or,
+- Do you want to increase your odds of going to prison by 10 times?
+Then go ahead and file an IRS Form 1040 or other income tax ‘confession’ form! (“Return”.)
+(See this page.)

-- Reduce your risk by allowing Freedom Law School and the Dream Team of the Freedom Movement to enlighten, educate, empower, & support you with the truth about the law and your rights.
-Take a look at our freedom packages and courses.
+- And if you want to reduce your risk to ZERO, let Freedom Law School enlighten, educate, empower, & support you with the truth about the law and your rights, send our Petitions to Congress and join our Royal Freedom Package!

-The amazing truth is that doing nothing on April 15th is less risky than signing a 1040 Tax Confession Form, stating “under oath” and “penalty of perjury” (they throw you in prison if you make a mistake) that everything on the 1040 Confession Form is true, correct and complete!!
+The amazing truth is that doing nothing on April 15th is less risky than signing an IRS 1040 income tax ‘confession’ form, stating “under penalty of perjury” (which means they can throw you in prison if you make a mistake) that everything on the 1040 Confession Form is true, correct and complete!